 Blood pressure checks are a common reason for visits to your healthcare provider.
 Yet, for less than the cost of a single appointment, you may be able to purchase your own blood pressure monitor.
 This way you can check the reading yourself at home.

 Blood pressure is the force of blood against the walls of your arteries.
 Blood pressure readings tend to vary, depending on many factors, including stress levels and time of day.
 Your blood pressure reading in a healthcare provider's office can be as much as 20 or 30 points higher.
 The nervousness of being there can be enough to increase blood pressure.

-You may buy blood pressure monitors at pharmacies, medical supply stores, and discount chain stores.
+You may buy blood pressure monitors at a variety of stores, including pharmacies, medical supply stores, general merchandise stores, and even online retailers.
 An electronic digital monitor that is battery operated is often easier to use than the more traditional blood pressure cuff.
 Electronic monitors usually cost more.